Board of World Mission Staff and Offices

 A Bachelor’s Degree in Spanish Education and Master of Theology from Moravian Seminary has served her well in understanding God’s presence and mission in the world and how the work of the BWM supports that mission.

-Mailing address for Bethlehem office:
+Mailing and street address for Bethlehem office:

 Board of World Mission